Furnishing a rented property can be eye-wateringly expensive – but if you’re canny, you may get everything from sofas, fridges and plants for free.

 You never know what you may find, and you can easily search on Facebook if you are looking for freebies.

-Be quick – items go fast on these sites.
-Be clear on when you can pick the item up, and a reason why you need it.
+- Be quick – items go fast on these sites - and be clear on when you can pick the item up.